History of Thomas Pynchon in Timeline

 Against the Day

-On December 6, 2006, Thomas Pynchon joined a campaign by major authors to clear Ian McEwan of plagiarism charges, sending a letter to his British publisher, which was published in the Daily Telegraph newspaper.
+On December 6, 2006, Thomas Pynchon joined a campaign with other authors to clear Ian McEwan of plagiarism charges by sending a typewritten letter to McEwan's British publisher, which was published in the Daily Telegraph newspaper.

-In 2006, Pynchon wrote a letter defending Ian McEwan against charges of plagiarism in his novel Atonement, in which Pynchon described the work of historical fiction writers.
+In 2006, Thomas Pynchon wrote a letter defending Ian McEwan against charges of plagiarism in his novel Atonement.

-On August 4, 2009, Penguin Books released a promotional video for the novel Inherent Vice, with the character voiceover narrated by Pynchon himself.
+On August 4, 2009, Penguin Books released a promotional video for Pynchon's novel Inherent Vice, with the character voiceover narrated by Pynchon.

 Inherent Vice: A Novel